Shweta7227/Generalized-Stack/README.md

 # Generalized-Stack
-Here, I make a generalized stack by using C language
+Here, I make a generalized stack by using C language..